Plutonomicon/plutarch-plutus/docs/INTRO.md

 Unlike Haskell, UPLC is a low-level and untyped language implementing a basic lambda calculus.
 Consequently, it supports only a handful of built-in values and functions which may be strung together in lambda applications.
 The built-in types provided by UPLC include the usual primitive types -- integers, byte strings and strings, booleans, and so forth -- and a special `Data` value that can encode representations of arbitrary sum-of-products Haskell types.

-While the _semantic_ meaning of a Haskell type such as `Maybe Integer` is missing in UPLC, it still can be _represented_ in UPLC through certain [encodings](./CONCEPTS.md#data-encoding-and-scott-encoding].
-These encodings are the aformentioned `Data` builtin, which can be used to represent arbitrary types in on-chain components such as Datum and Redeemers as well as Scott Encoding, which can additionally encode function types but cannot be used in Datums or Redeemers.
+While the _semantic_ meaning of a Haskell type such as `Maybe Integer` is missing in UPLC, it still can be _represented_ in UPLC through certain [encodings](./CONCEPTS.md#data-encoding-and-scott-encoding).
+The aforementioned `Data` encoding can be used to represent arbitrary types in on-chain components such as Datum and Redeemers.
+On the other hand Scott Encoding can additionally encode function types but cannot be used in Datums or Redeemers.
 The key idea is that UPLC doesn't track what differentiates semantically distinct values, regardless of their encoding, and will not prevent a programmer from operating on the underlying representation in non-sensical ways.

-Plutarch's solution is to _tag_ scripts that compile to UPLC (i.e., Plutarch ` Term`s) with types.
+Plutarch's solution is to _tag_ scripts that compile to UPLC (i.e., Plutarch `Term`s) with types.
 Doing so allows the Plutarch compiler to track and type check operations on semantically distinct UPLC values.
 These tags are provided by "Plutarch Types", or "types of kind `PType`".

 For the Plutarch compiler to bridge between arbitrary, semantically-rich Haskell types and the untyped values of UPLC, it is necessary to associate various bits of information with `PType`s.
 On the one hand, each `PType` should have some semantic, type-level richness such as typeclass instances (otherwise, there would be little point in programming in Haskell!).
 On the other hand, each `PType` needs to have a UPLC representation, either as a built-in primitive value,`Data`, or as a Scott-encoded lambda, in order to compile to UPLC.

 # Plutarch Types

-When this guide uses the term "Plutarch Type," we explicitly talk about a type of _kind_ `PType`.
-We will refer to  _" types of kind `PType` "_ simply as" `PType`s."
+When this guide uses the term "Plutarch Type" we explicitly talk about a type of _kind_ `PType`.
+We will refer to  _" types of kind `PType` "_ simply as `PType`s.
 We explicitly qualify when referring to the _kind_ `PType`.

 > Note to beginners: Plutarch uses a language extension called `DataKinds`.
-This means that there are kinds beyond `*`.
-When using `DataKinds`, the kind `Type` is equivalent to the familiar `*` kind; additional named kinds may appear as well.
-We refer the read to [[3]](#references) for an extended beginner-level introduction to these concepts if desired.
+This means that there are kinds beyond `Type` (aka `*`).
+We refer the read to \[[3](#references)] for an extended beginner-level introduction to these concepts if desired.

 `PType` is defined as `type PType = S -> Type`; that is, it is a _kind synonym_ for `S -> Type` (where `S` and `Type` are themselves kinds).
 This synonym is important to keep in mind because when querying the kind of something like `PBool` in, say, GHCi, we will _not_ see `PType` as the kind.
 Instead, we get

 ```hs
 ghci> :k PBool
 PBool :: S -> Type
 ```

 Thus, any time we see the kind `S -> Type`, we should mentally substitute its kind synonym `PType`.
 We reiterate: types of kind `PType`, should be considered as _tags_ on computation.
 They do not represent types of values in the same way as standard Haskell types.

-The kind of basic types such as `Integer` in Haskell is `Type`; the corresponding "basic" kind in Plutarch is simply `PType`.
+The kind of basic types such as `Integer` in Haskell has the kind: `Type`; the corresponding "basic" kind in Plutarch is simply `PType`.
 Higher-kinded types in Haskell, such as `Maybe`, will kinds such as `Type -> Type`.
 In Plutarch, the corresponding kind is:

 ```hs
 ghci> :k PMaybe